 It is true that the preachers would not recommend at least some of these deeds, under our current circumstances at least, but if you declare that something is a grave sin and that those who are guilty of it deserve shocking punishments you cannot be surprised if people decide to enact them.
 If a neo-Nazi claimed that abusing black people would be legitimate under an aryan state we would not think them innocent if their followers did it anyway.

 This can make their persistent and, perhaps, sincere disavowals of terrorists hard to stomach.
 Their endorsement of Islamic armies in foreign wars from Somalia to Afghanistan could evidently motivate Britons to trot off and join them.
 Yet their hateful attacks on our culture, recommendations of “enmity and hatred” towards our people and insistence that we are deserving of subjugation could also inspire a young hothead to attack us.
 I do not have evidence that this has happened but I would not be surprised if it did.
-Say you told somebody that a colleague was a child abuser that you would have jailed or hung if you were in the judiciary.
-If they went on to attack him you could not evade responsibility by telling your employers that you had told them it would be immoral to punch him.
+Say you told someone that a man was a child abuser that should be convicted to death in a court of law.
+If they went on to attack him you could not absolve yourself entirely by telling the officials that you had told them it would be immoral to punch him.
 Violence was a plausible consequence of such extraordinary and unmerited demonisation and while you might escape some of the blame if it was unintended you would not be irreproachable.

 British institutions have completely failed to oppose these men.
 Indeed, they have been more liable to elevate or excuse them.
 The Al-Muntada Trust, which employs and hosts numerous people who hate our guts and wish to subordinate us, has been praised by our elected officials, parliamentarians and peers.
 When Channel 4 broadcast Undercover Mosque the West Midlands Police, in coordination with the Crown Prosecution Service, took action not against the men featured in the programme but against its creators.
 They investigated them for evidence of incitement to racial hatred and, finding none, referred them Ofcom.
 The watchdog rejected complaints against the programme and the police were forced to open their pockets after being sued by Channel 4.